jumbosushi/jumbosushi.github.io/_posts/2016-4-13-Introduction-to-Design-Pattern-in-JavaScript.md

 ![Yup](https://cdn0.vox-cdn.com/imported_assets/2294960/yup.gif)

 Before we get into to the meat and potato of this article, I know what you're thinking. **"C'mon Atsushi ¯\_(ツ)_/¯, I don't NEED to learn any design patterns.
-My code works!** Great shirt btw" Thanks, and you are not wrong.
+My code works!** and great shirt btw" Thanks, and you are not wrong.
 I know your code is utterly beautiful as of now.

 But think of it like this.
 Imagine that you are trying to build a house.
 You could build it by putting together woods based on how you think a house should look like, and I know you are smart so it would probably work.
-However, you might find it hard to change part of the house after a while as many things are depended on each other unintentionally.
+However, you might find it hard to change part of the house after a while since many things might be depended on each other unintentionally.

 Instead, let's say your architect friend Joe comes along to help you build the house.
-Joes's a nice guy, so he draws a planned out diagram on how the house should be build based on his experience.
+Joe is a nice guy, so he draws a diagram on how the house should be build based on his experience.
 Once the house is build, you would find it easy to manipulate part of the house since you have understanding of how changing one part affect others.
+After enough time, you can change the house to be what ever you want it to be with less hustle!

 ![Two Houses](http://i.imgur.com/BnvyFnp.jpg)

-The planning sheet that Joe made is exactly what design pattern is!
-It gives you a roadmap to build a robust software that is easy to manipulate and scale for everyone!
+The planning diagram that Joe made is exactly what design pattern is!
+It gives you a roadmap to build a robust software from other programmers experiences that makes your code easy to manipulate and scale for everyone!

 Beside from the fact you can knock your friend's socks off by saying you know JavaScript design pattern, knowing design patterns makes you a better programmer!
 It allows you to:

 - Design new applications quickly and efficiently
 - Follow the solution proven right by programmers before us
 - Understand the structure of other programs
-- Communicate more expressively with other programmers.
+- Communicate expressively with other programmers.

 To sum it up it is almost like a ....